Karank1590/Twitter_Heat_Map/Readme.md

 Steps to run code
 -----------------
 __Python Script__:
+(1) Create DynamoDB instance with tablename and put that table name in variable "table_name" in "twitter_stream.py".

-(1) Put credentials in ".boto" file.
+(2) Put AWS credentials in ".boto" file.

-(2) run "python twitter_stream.py".
+(3) run "python twitter_stream.py".

 __Java Project__:

 (1) Import project in eclipse or other IDE.

-(2) Put in credentials in "AwsCredentials.properties".
+(2) Put in AWS credentials in "AwsCredentials.properties".

 (3) Put Google Map API in "index.jsp".